xiegeo/fensan/docs/Extended Dynamic Content Schemes.md

 TODO: other schemes: tag/keyword search, forum/comments

 To error on the sized of user privacy, servers should not provide unlimited search capblities to normal users.
 Only data which are specifically submited to be included in a search can be returned as a result.
 Even if some data appear to be formated in a dynamic content scheme, it should not be automatically include.
+As an example, normal users should not be able to do range requests on StaticIDs, this limit the knowledge of a StaticID to end users which have the link and server that the users use.
+Giving an attacker a hard time to even get the ciphertext by not implementing a feature is a win.